Skip the Highway, Stay in Wine Country: How to Do a Lodi Staycation Right

 If you want to stretch the day into something more, book a night at Appellation Lodi at Wine & Roses Resort and Spa.
 The gardens, spa, and on-site dining make it easy to turn a good day into a full reset.

-For Families: Downtown, Parks, and No Meltdowns Required
+For Families: Downtown, Parks, and an Easy Summer Day.

 Morning